Still the best...

 Were you aware.....that incandescent lighting has the best lumen (light) maintenance over it's lifetime?

 Incandescents have a lumen depreciation of 10-15%, CFL's around 20%, and LED's up to 100%.
 Also, heat shortens the life and lumens of an LED, which continues to draw the same wattage regardless of the light output.

 Read the basics here.

-Foreign bulb manufacturers, and our EPA, have effectively ended the production of frosted glass incandescent light bulbs, and flood lights, in the United States.
+Foreign bulb manufacturers, and our federal government (DOE, EPA) have effectively ended the production of incandescent light bulbs, and flood lights, in the United States.
 Those bulbs are now being manufactured in China, Mexico and other countries for import into this country.
-U.S. bulb manufacturers are now having to import incandescent frosted glass bulbs from China, in order to have the product for their customers.
+Some U.S. bulb manufacturers are now importing incandescent bulbs from China, in order to have incandescent products for their customers.

-Clear glass 130v rough service bulbs will still be manufactured in the United States, and Bright Lights USA will continue to distribute them to dealers, and online, as long as our supply lasts.
-Our business has been based on supporting United States manufacturing and American workers, so once our supply of frosted glass bulbs is depleted we will be distributing only clear glass bulbs made in the U.S.A..
+Long lasting and environmentally safe 130v rough service bulbs are no longer being manufactured in the United States, but Bright Lights USA will continue to distribute them to dealers, and online, as long as our supply lasts.
+Our business has been based on supporting United States manufacturing and American workers, so once our supply of U.S.A. made bulbs is depleted we will be not be obtaining more.
+We will not be importing lighting.

 Many of the retail dealers served by Bright Lights USA continue to have a fair stock of frosted and clear glass bulbs in 25, 40, 60, 75, 100, 150, 200 and 300 watts...and incandescent floods in 50, 65, 75, 100 and 120 watts.
 For assistance in locating a dealer that might have what you need please call us at 866-341-0108.